darrellcolehill/Codex-Scripture-Editor-GWT-Extension/README.md

 - **Codex Scripture Editor Extension:** Ensure you have the Codex Scripture Editor extension installed and activated in your Visual Studio Code environment.
 - **Dependent Module:** This extension depends on the `project-accelerate.shared-state-store` module.
 Make sure it is installed and configured properly.

+# Goals

+- Allow users to see Greek word data on a word basis, similar functionality as shown on the [BIEL Greek Words for Translators](https://gwt.bibleineverylanguage.org/) site.
+- Allow users to use different aligned source material.

 ## Version History